tombroomfield/tombroomfield.github.io/_posts/2016-01-23-communicating-intent-1-tap.md

 {% endhighlight %}

 Protecting your methods from accidental future sabotage can take many forms, but `#tap` can be a handy tool for your kit.

+---
+Edits:

+Why not just use the explicit `return` keyword in this case?
+I generally think explicit returns should only be used in conditionals, such as:
+{% highlight ruby linenos %}
+return car if moved_to_showroom? false
+{% endhighlight %}
+Further, I think the `tap` method works better to indicate that the subject (in this case, the `Car`), is the value being returned.